dschep/ntfy/README.rst

     sudo pip install ntfy

 Note: It is suggested to globally (as indicated above, without a virtualenv) install ntfy.
-It *can* be installed in a virtualenv, but Mac OS X & Windows notifications won't work.
+It *can* be installed in a virtualenv, with caveats.
+Linux notifications requires ``--system-site-packages`` to be used and OS X notifications don't work at all.

 Usage
 -----